xirtap/xirtap.github.io/Vox/readme.md

-Old:Using Annyang.js for voice recognition in HTML New:Google Speech Recognition API
+Old:Using Annyang.js for voice recognition in HTML<br>
+New:Google Speech Recognition API